sapegin/tamia/Readme.md

 * Grunt.
 * Yo.

+## Why Another Framework

+Bootstrap, Inuit.css and HTML5 Boilerplate are awesome.
+I found a lot of inspiration there.
+But they just don’t suit my needs and way of working.
+They also don’t like Stylus as much as I do.

+Tâmia is a new cool name for what I use every day in my own and freelance projects.
+It’s evolved from a folder on my HDD with a few CSS and JS files that I copypasted to every new project few years ago.

 ## Browser Support

 I love new technologies so I spend as little time on old browsers as possible.
 The minimum supported browser is IE8 (and probably not all features will work fine there).